 Peopleware: Productive Projects and Teams (3rd Edition) by Tom DeMarco and Tim Lister (Addison-Wesley Professionals, 2013)

-Focuses on software engineering, but relevant for managing any type of team in any sort of project.
+Focuses on software engineering, but is relevant for managing any type of team in any sort of project.

 Optimization Modeling with Spreadsheets 3rd Edition by Kenneth R. Baker (Wiley, 2015)